ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 The Step language/30 Logic programming/40 Inference/20 Grandparents.md

     style s fill:green
 ```
 The left branch fails because we haven't told the system anything about Sharon's parents.[^1]  But the right branch succeeds, because the database includes a parent for randy.

+## Notes

+[^1]: For those who aren't familiar, these examples are taken from the TV shows [*The Simpsons*](https://en.wikipedia.org/wiki/The_Simpsons) and [*South Park*](https://en.wikipedia.org/wiki/South_Park).
+Sharon is a character from *South Park* and so far as I know, her parents haven't appeared in any episodes.
+Or at least, Wikipedia doesn't list any names for them.